brunoody/CiWA-lang/Readme.md

 ### Array/List:      array[type]                                     (stores [0:n] elements and the counter for the elements of the given type)

-### Generic:         var                                             (a generic byte array that can store any kind of value - must be casted accordingly when read)
+### Generic:         var                                             (a generic byte array that can store any kind of value - must be casted accordingly when read - a stealthy pointer)
         PS.1: 'var' can be used to store Text values and there's no difference between char and string, or such.
         PS.2: the generic 'var', when manipulated with arithmetic operands, will be treated as an Integer.
+        PS.3: the generic 'var', when manipulated with binary operands, will be treated a Byte[].
-        PS.3: the generic 'var' is an actual pointer to an allocated dynamic range of memory.
+        PS.4: the generic 'var' is an actual pointer to an allocated dynamic range of memory.
-        PS.4: reminder about bytes and sizes -> 2^1byte = 2^8 = 256 bytes ; 2^8bytes = 2^64 = 17.179.869.184 Gigabytes.
+        PS.5: reminder about bytes and sizes -> 2^1byte = 2^8 = 256 bytes ; 2^8bytes = 2^64 = 17.179.869.184 Gigabytes.

 # Functions:
 ### Accepts [0:n] parameters with given types (or var, which has to be casted when read) and may or may not return a value (without the need of specification).